famouswriter978/fwgWhisper/doc/FAQ_linux.md

 The first run with a new model also loads the model into your '$HOME/.cache' folder.

 ## Shortcut:  how do I make one?
 Open pycharm-community.
 Use System interpreter.
-Run setuplinux.py.
+Run install.py.
 Edit the .desktop file top point to the audio files folder you are using.
 It initializes to home.

 ## Tons of ALSA messages
-You can ignore ALSA messages that this 'speak_write' throws.
+You can ignore ALSA messages that this 'GUI_Speak_Write' throws.
 It's looking for sound cards.
 We're only using the microphone.

 [Back to top](../README.md)